FountainExponential/web/README.md

 Fountain Exponential is the Markdown format for branching stories meant to ease game story development and provide a format for archiving stories.

 ### Conversion
-A mayor design goal of Fountain Exponential is to create a basis other interactive fiction and gamebook story formats can be converted to and from, similar to Fountain being used as a store and intermediary between different screenplay formats.
+A mayor design goal of Fountain Exponential is to create a basis other interactive fiction and gamebook story formats can be converted to and from.
+The Fountain format is already successfully being used as a store and intermediary between different screenplay formats.
+This makes it easier to switch tool or engine and makes creating new tools or engines with innovative features more attractive, because old content can be easier ported to them.

+Being able to converted to and from  Fountain Exponential, does imply that can hold all the data all the other formats can hold.
+New engines and the format they use, will inevitably bring new features and new data to hold.
+With a comprehensive standard, going from one engine to then next will ensure not all is lost and only the novel features have to be added.

 ### Upscaling
 A possible scenario that should be possible with Fountain Exponential, is scaling up a story from a linear Fountain screenplay to branching game script.